 We have tried to keep this 10 step plan as simple and achievable as possible.
 Each step is backed by science and each one has been selected to make the biggest difference possible to reducing global warming.
 None of these steps is too hard for any of us to do.
 Over the coming weeks and months we will be writing more in depth about each of the 10 steps at DSP Online so that we can better understand why they are so critical and how, specifically, we can make them happen.
 We will also try to highlight some of the companies and government organisations that are leading the way on climate change solutions.

 We have adopted the 10 steps and they work.
 We have also created a centre of excellence for climate change and climate solutions, environmental art and healthier living on the outskirts of Exeter in the UK’s southwest.
-Visit us at Devon Sculpture Park when lockdown is over or join us today at DSP Online.
+Visit us at Devon Sculpture Park or join us today at DSP Online.